BEST Books on Guatemala: Read Before You Go!

 Unfortunately, as the book progresses, it no longer is about who murdered Flor but instead about who Flor is.
 That is not a bad thing, but just be aware that the book isn’t a murder mystery.
 Instead, it jumps back and forth between Flor and her strange relationship with the Guatemalan-American family (Is she a servant or is she part of the family?) and the people she left behind who are trying to make sense of who she was.

-I liked the book but it also frustrated me as well.
-It’s probably a book more for those who live in Guatemala or who’ve spent a lot of time there and want to know the country better.
+Verdict: It’s a good for those who live in Guatemala or who’ve spent a lot of time there and want to know the country better.

 By Miguel Angel Asturias (1946)